tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 the server's self-imposed limit and TicketRequestContents.count.
 Servers MUST NOT send more than 255 tickets to clients.

-Servers that support ticket requests MUST NOT echo "ticket_request" in the EncryptedExtensions.
+Servers that support ticket requests MUST NOT echo "ticket_request" in the EncryptedExtensions message.
+A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension is in the EncryptedExtensions message.

+Clients MUST NOT change the value of TicketRequestContents.count in second ClientHello messages sent in response to a HelloRetryRequest.

 # IANA Considerations